-(born 1967, Dutch citizen) was Executive Director of the Board and Group CEO of Esprit Holdings Limited, a global fashion and lifestyle company listed on the Hong Kong Stock Exchange, from 2009 until November 2012.

-Prior to this, since 1998, he held various general management positions at Pearle Europe (now Grandvision NV), the world's leading optical retailer.
+(born 1967, Dutch citizen) has been a non-executive member of the Board since 2009 and serves on the Audit Committee.
+Ronald van der Vis was Executive Director of the Board and Group CEO of Esprit Holdings Limited, a global fashion and lifestyle company listed on the Hong Kong Stock Exchange, from 2009 until November 2012.
+Prior to this, since 1998, he held various general management positions at Pearle Europe (now GrandVision NV), the world's leading optical retailer.
 He was CEO of the Pearle Europe group from 2004 to 2009.